Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 We see the concept of waters separating and dividing throughout Scripture.
 Relatedly there was a flood that separated light and dark in humanity.
 The Sea split for Moses and the people separating the people from Egypt.
 We see it in Joshua, where Jordan's waters are separated so God's people can be separated from their wilderness wandering to a promised land.
 Both Elijah and Elisha separated waters with Elijah's mantle.

 This concept of separating is consistent with the idea of holiness.
-Holiness is a word that expresses the idea of separating oneself unto the Lord.
+Holiness is a word that expresses the idea of separating oneself unto the Lord and removing oneself from competing attachments.

 And if it seem evil unto you to serve the Lord, choose you this day whom ye will serve; whether the gods which your fathers served that were on the other side of the flood, or the gods of the Amorites, in whose land ye dwell: but as for me and my house, we will serve the Lord.